jakerood/streaming-07-final/README.md

 An alert is triggered by the consumer for any of the four stocks if the following occurs:

-> Stock price changes (increase or decrease) by 0.5% or more in 5 minutes
+> Stock price changes (increases or decreases) by 0.5% or more in 5 minutes

 This triggers a PRICE ALERT.
 See the below screenshots for examples of a triggered PRICE ALERT (see bottom terminal):